AuReMe/metage2metabo/docs/tutorial.rst

 --noorphan       ignore the reactions without gene or
                  protein association in final metabolic networks -p               create padmet files from PGDB
+-t file          Optionnal targets for metabolic analysis, if not used
--q               quiet mode
+                 metage2metabo will use the addedvalue of the community -q               quiet mode

 You can run the workflow analysis with the two genbanks files available in the `Github repository <https://github.com/AuReMe/metage2metabo/tree/master/metage2metabo>`__ (`workflow_data`).
 Two genomes are available in the compressed archive workflow_genomes.tar.gz.
 The archive has to be uncompressed before testing.